Teryisam/taskmanager/README.md

 # Task Management System

 ## Overview
 A simple task management system with user authentication, CRUD operations for tasks, real-time updates using WebSockets, and data persistence using MySQL.
+This was implemented with nodejs and expressjs.

 ## Features
 - User authentication with JWT